nuwani-palihawadana/smimodel/README.md

 activation process, go to [this link](https://support.gurobi.com/hc/en-us/articles/14799677517585-Getting-Started-with-Gurobi-Optimizer).
-Note that the procedure for installing Gurobi depends on the operating system that your using in your local machine.
+Note that the procedure for installing Gurobi depends on the operating system that you are using in your local machine.
 The platform-specific instructions can be found [here](https://support.gurobi.com/hc/en-us/articles/4534161999889-How-do-I-install-Gurobi-Optimizer).